Arm and Hammer Baking Soda: Makeup Secrets for Aging Skin

-Why makeup artists and celebrities use Arm and Hammer baking soda skin scrubs?
+See why makeup artists and celebrities use Arm and Hammer baking soda facial scrubs for beautiful skin

-Makeup artists and celebrities (like Emma Stone) love Arm and Hammer baking soda skin scrubs because it’s an incredible natural exfoliant.
-It’s just grity enough to gently massage and remove dirt, oil, and excess dead skin cells.
+Because Arm and Hammer baking soda is an incredible natural exfoliant.
+It’s just gritty enough to gently massage and remove dirt, oil, and excess dead skin cells.

-Makeup artists use Arm & Hammer baking soda.
+Makeup artists use Arm & Hammer baking soda for beautiful skin.

 And, it won’t irritate or strip skin’s natural protective oil barrier.
 Plus, it’s a chemical buffer, which means it can neutralize the pH environment – bring it into the proper pH balance.